Ivo-Balbaert/The_Way_to_Jai/book/02A_Setting_up_a_Jai_Development_Environment.md

 ## 2.1 Opening up the Jai compiler toolkit

-Until this moment Jai is still closed beta (Jan 2023).
+Until this moment Jai is still closed beta (Jan 2029).
-The group members can download the compiler as a 'vanilla' zip file (size +- 220 Mb).
+The group members can download the compiler as a 'vanilla' zip file (size +- 447 Mb).
 Unzipping this file shows the following contents:

 ![Jai folder structure](https://github.com/Ivo-Balbaert/The_Way_to_Jai/tree/main/images/jai_folder.png)

 Here is what these folders contain:

-- _bin_: this contains the Jai compiler executables (jai.exe for Windows, jai-linux for Linux, jai-macos for MacOs, see $ 4.1-4.4) and the LLVM linker lld (see section § 4.5).
+- _bin_: this folder contains the Jai compiler executables (jai.exe for Windows, jai-linux for Linux, jai-macos for MacOs, see $ 4.1-4.4) and the LLVM linker lld (see section § 4.5).
-- *how_to*: this contains some examples with explanatory comments.
+- *how_to*: this section contains some examples with explanatory comments.
 - _examples_: this contains some more advanced example programs.
 - _modules_: this contains Jai’s standard library, we'll discuss this in the rest of the book, in particular in § 6B, 19, 27, 31-34.
 We'll discuss the purpose of _editor_support_  (see § 20.5 for natvis) and _redist_ later (see 2.2.4).